nostrband/noauth-enclaved/README.md

 The `enclave` code is reproducibly built into a docker image and then into AWS Nitro enclave image.
 The `parent` process runs a complementary service to supply the `enclave` process with build and instance metadata (`builder` and `launcher` info).
 The `builder` info is `kind:63795` event (`build signature`) generated during the enclave image build and tied to the resulting image.
 The `launcher` info is `kind:63796` event (`instance signature`) and is tied to the unique EC2 parent instance id.
 Both `build signature` and`instance signature` events are tied to the `attestation` produced by a running `enclave` process, discussed next.

 When the `enclave` process is started, it fetches the `build signature` and `instance signature` events from the `parent`, fetches the `attestation` from the AWS VM that's running it and validates the events against the `attestation` to make sure parent isn't misbehaving.
 The `enclave` process then generates a `service pubkey` and publishes a `kind:63793` event (`instance event`) that includes the `attestation`, `build signature` and `instance signature`.
-The event is published onto `launcher`'s outbox relays.
+The event is published onto `launcher` and `builder` outbox relays.
 A new `instance event` is published every `hour` to keep the `attestation` document fresh (it's signed by AWS and is valid for 3 hours).

 Clients discovering the `noauth-enclaved` instances using `instance events` can validate all the data included in the events - the `attestation`, `build signature` and `instance signature` are cryptographically tied together.
 If the `instance event` is valid, the client can be sure which specific version of the `enclaved` process is behind the `service pubkey`, which `builder` pubkey built the image, and which `launcher` pubkey is running it.

 If client and/or user decide to use a particular `noauth-enclaved` instance, the user's `nsec` can be imported into the instance by sending a `nip46-like` request to the `service pubkey` on a relay, announced in the `instance event`.
-After the `nsec` is imported, the instance starts processing `nip46` requests for the imported `nsec`.
+After the `nsec` is imported, the instance starts processing `nip46` requests for it.

 ## Building the docker image